AlexCKunze/kiwi-ssg/pages/Fun-Project.md

 - footer.html
 - end.html

-To add new posts, all you have to do is run the manage.sh script
+To run the script

-./manage.sh
+chmod u+x kiwi.sh
+./kiwi.sh

+-  --rebuild Rebuilds the site
-- new <postname>
+-  --new *postname* Creates a new post as ./pages/*yourpostname*.md

-- edit <postname>
-- delete <postname>
+**NOTE** This is a work in progress!

 </div>